-Cabinet is recommended to agree the Corporate Plan attached at Appendix A and recommend it for approval to Full Council.
+Council is recommended to agree the Corporate Plan attached at Appendix A.

 Reason:

 Developments in the council's recovery and improvement programme, and newly available evidence and datasets, present an opportunity to revisit the council's purpose, approach and strategic priorities, as expressed in its current corporate plan.
 The council is at the start of a new 4-year period following the elections and having a new corporate plan setting out the council's overall vision and priorities will ensure an appropriate strategic focus throughout this term.